bernease/geohackweek/README.md

 From Geohackweek Git tutorial

 ## Instructions
 Feel free to fork on Github or do other stuff, like clone it.
+You can share with collaborators